DoDAO-io/dodao-aave-developer-1-course/generated/questions/starter-dapp-template.md

 ---

-##### What browser extension is used in this guide to interact with the Ethereum blockchain?
+##### What browser extension is used in this course that helps us approve transaction by the user on the Ethereum blockchain?

 - [ ]  Solidity
 - [x]  MetaMask